-Kepion supports data analysis through standard Analysis Services (SSAS) databases.
-Once a Kepion application is deployed to the SSAS server, you can connect to it through 3rd party reporting tools, e.g. Power BI.
-In this article, we will guide you to connect to an OLAP cube from Power BI Desktop.
+Kepion supports data analysis through Standard Analysis Services (SSAS) databases.
+Once a Kepion Application is deployed to the SSAS server, you can connect to it through 3rd party reporting tools (e.g., Power BI).
+In this article, we will show you how to connect to an OLAP cube from Power BI Desktop.

-- You know the Name or IP Address of the server.
+- The name or IP address of the server.

 - The SSAS server has the appropriate ports opened and available for access.

-When you are connecting to the target SSAS database from within the corporate network and using the credential you used to login to your machine, follow these steps.
+When you are connecting to the target SSAS database from within the corporate network and using the login credentials for your machine, follow this procedure.

-Tip: If your company has provided you with VPN access to the corporate network, please be sure to login.
+Note: If your company has provided you with VPN access to its network, first log in to the VPN.

-Step 1.
-Open Power BI Desktop.
-On the Home tab, select Get data -> Analysis Services.
+2. Under the Home tab, select Get data > Analysis Services.

-Step 2.
-On the SQL Server Analysis Services data window:
+3. Complete the SQL Server Analysis Services database as follows:

 - Database: Enter the database name, or leave it empty.

-Step 3.
-On the Navigator window, it lists all the available databases you have access to.
-Expand the target database, and select a cube or perspective, then click OK.
+5. Expand the target database, select a cube or perspective, and then select OK.

-When connecting to SSAS using Power BI Desktop from outside the network or when you want to use a different credential, please perform the following steps.
+When connecting to SSAS using Power BI Desktop from outside the network or when you don't want to use your local account, follow this procedure.

-Step 1.
-Open a Command Prompt as you did earlier, and prepare the following command:
+1. Open Command Prompt and prepare the following command:

 runas /netonly /user:DomainName\UserName "C:\Program Files\Microsoft Power BI Desktop\bin\PBIDesktop.exe"

-Step 2.
-Type the updated command, and press Enter.
+2. Type the updated command and select Enter.

-Step 3.
-Enter the password for your domain account when prompted.
-Then press Enter.
+3. Enter the password for your domain account when prompted and select Enter.

 This will trigger Power BI Desktop to run under the indicated domain account (instead of your local account).

-Step 4.
-Once Power BI Desktop is launched, follow the steps in the section Option 1: Connect to SSAS Within Network to connect to the target SSAS server.
+4. Once Power BI Desktop is launched, follow the steps in the previous section to connect to the target SSAS server.